Haseeb8767/Priority-Based-task-Scheduler/README.md

 3)Whether the customer is old or new (old customers are given priority over new ones).

 The conditions are mentioned in priority wise like if for two customer condition 1 is same then it will checks for condition 2 ,and if condition 1 and condition 2 are same then checks for condition 3.

+The name of the customers is saved in file customers.txt and from there only we come to know whether customer is oled or new customer